-Since we are one of the most isolated island groups in the world, Brother Wind blows across thousands of miles of open ocean, many in the form of trade winds, that encompass the Hawaiian Islands.
-These winds, which used to facilitate westward sailing and trade routes, help to bring moisture, cool temperatures, and rainfall.
-These moderate our climate, so that seasonal differences are minor and contribute to our lush tropical environment.
+Since we are one of the most isolated island in the world. groups Brother Wind blows across thousands of miles of open ocean, many in the form of winds. trade encompass the Hawaiian These Islands. winds. which used to facilitate westward sailing and trade and our environment.